abdulbasit0369/COVID19_DeepLeaarning/results/README.md

-This directory contains confusion matrices results of all 4 models
+This directory contains confusion matrices results of all 8 experiments (4 for part 1 and 4 for part 2)